 sensitivity for UHF and microwaves seem smaller than classical noise

-its discrete components.
-As a matter of fact, even elementary means of
+source in XR232 build of discrete components.
+As a matter of fact, even

 Directly soldered onto the board, the PDIP version of ATtiny85 will

 need less than 4 mm of headroom, which is already compact enough for

 Fusebit configuration and flashing of the µC is still

 possible "in system", by means of the 6-pin-SIL connector, named X2